Operation of a high-frequency, phase-slip qubit: Abstract

 \section{Abstract}

 Aluminum-based Josephson junctions are currently the main sources of nonlinearity for control and manipulation of superconducting qubits.
-A phase-slip junction, the dual of a Josephson junction, provides an alternative source of nonlinearity that promises new types of protected qubits and the possibility of high-temperature and high-frequency operation through the use of superconductors with larger energy gaps.
-Phase-slip junctions have been challenging, however, to incorporate into superconducting qubits because of difficulty controlling junction parameters.
-Here we demonstrate the operation of a superconducting qubit based on a phase slip junction made using titanium nitride.
+A constriction-based junction provides an alternative source of nonlinearity that promises new types of protected qubits and the possibility of high-temperature and high-frequency operation through the use of superconductors with larger energy gaps.
+Junctions made from such superconductors have been challenging to incorporate into superconducting qubits because of difficulty controlling junction parameters and have had extremely low lifetimes, which limited their utility.
+Here we demonstrate that junctions made using titanium nitride (TiN) are a promising and controllable qubit platform.
+We use TiN junctions to build superconducting qubits based on quantum phase slips through the junction.
 We operate the qubit at zero flux where the qubit frequency (\qty{\sim17}{GHz}) is mainly determined by the inductance of the qubit.
 We perform readout and coherent control of the superconducting qubit, and measure qubit lifetimes \qty{>60}{\mu \second}.
 Finally, we demonstrate operation of the qubit at temperatures exceeding \qty{300}{mK}.
-Our results add the phase-slip junction as a tool for superconducting quantum information processing and opens avenues for new classes of superconducting qubits.
+Our results add the TiN-based junction as a tool for superconducting quantum information processing and opens avenues for new classes of superconducting qubits.